PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 The AddServiceDefaults method is called in the Program.cs file in both the AspireDemo.ApiService and AspireDemo.Web projects.
 So, both projects can use the default configurations provided by the AspireDemo.ServiceDefaults project.
 That is why they can have logging, metrics, and tracing without any configuration.

 So far, we have explored the Aspire starter application and learned how it works. .NET Aspire is still in the early stages of development.
-As Microsoft stated, “.NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications.”
-It is believed that .NET Aspire will continue to evolve and become a powerful framework for building cloud-native applications.
+As Microsoft stated, “_.NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications._” It is believed that .NET Aspire will continue to evolve and become a powerful framework for building cloud-native applications.
 It is worth keeping an eye on this framework.

 To learn more about .NET Aspire, you can check the official documentation at https://learn.microsoft.com/en-us/dotnet/aspire/.
 As this framework is new, the documentation may not be complete.
 If you can find any issues, you can report them at https://github.com/dotnet/aspire.